Greyshm-Kumar/JTP_proj/README.md

 <h3>With Internet Access(Recommended)</h3>

 This method is much simpler.
 You do not need git lfs in your system for this.
-You can clone the repository normally and it will work.
+You can clone the repository normally and it will work.This will work cross platform for all operating systems.

 Go into the command prompt and enter the **restaurant-recommender8 directory**.
 After you are in the directory run the command **docker-compose up --build**.
 The project is plug and play and you do not have to install any dependencies.
 For understanding the code **restaurant_recommender7_labeled** has been created and this version has **modular and well commented code** for ease of understanding.
 This will need internet access for pulling base images from Docker.